WHAT ARE THE SYMPTOMS OF ALZHEIMER’S DISEASE?

-The cause of AD is not the same in every person with the disease, but symptoms seem to develop over the same general stages.
+The cause of Alzheimer’s is not the same in every person with the disease, but the symptoms seem to develop over the same general stages.

-Memory problems are one of the first signs of AD.
-Some people with mild AD have a condition called amnesiac mild cognitive impairment (MCI).
+Memory problems and trouble recalling information are one of the first signs of Alzheimer’s disease.
+Some people with mild AD sometimes have a condition called amnesiac mild cognitive impairment (MCI).
 People with MCI have more memory problems than normal for people their age, but their symptoms are not as severe as those of people with AD.
 More people with MCI go on to develop AD than people without MCI.

-As AD progresses, memory loss continues and changes in other cognitive abilities appear.
-Symptoms in this stage can include the following:
+As Alzheimer’s disease progresses, memory loss continues further, and changes in other cognitive abilities appear.
+The affected people may appear healthy, but they find it harder to make sense of their surroundings.
+A friend or a family member can often notice these changes in the patient.
+The symptoms in this stage can include the following:

 - Trouble handling money and paying bills